remuslazar/chargev-db/docs/API.md

 ### `updatedAt`

-The exact timestamp when this record was last updated.
+The exact timestamp when this record was last updated in chargEV DB.
 Note that this timestamp is distinct from the `timestamp` field, the latter being editable by the user (e.g. the user can adjust the timestamp up to 7 days in the past).

-You can save this value and use it for the parameter `changed-since`, to get only newer records.
+You can use it for the parameter `changed-since`, to get only newer records.

+### `upstreamUpdatedAt`

+This is the timestamp when a specific record was modified on upstream.
+Because chargEV DB is an kind-of aggregation database, all records basically originates from other sources.

+There is an endpoint to fetch the "latest inserted charge event".
+This endpoint will use this field and fetches the latest one.
+Using this value you can implement a delta-upload algorithm, uploading only new records to chargEV DB.

 #### `deleted`